Cardiac Nurse Career Overview

 How Much Do Cardiac Nurses Make?

 The job outlook for nurses in general remains optimistic as well.
-The number of RNs could increase by 7% from 2019 to 2029, according to the Bureau of Labor Statistics.
-That amounts to nearly 222,000 additional RN jobs during that time period.
-With the number of aging Baby Boomers and the prevalence of heart disease in the U.S., the healthcare system will likely see an increased need for cardiovascular nursing jobs too.
+The number of RNs could increase by 9% from 2020 to 2030, according to the Bureau of Labor Statistics.
+That amounts to nearly 194,500 projected RN job openings each year on average.
+With the number of aging baby boomers and the prevalence of heart disease in the U.S., the healthcare system will likely see an increased need for cardiovascular nursing jobs too.

 Frequently Asked Questions About a Career as a Cardiac Care Nurse

 How many years does it take to become a cardiac nurse?

 If you decide to pursue certification, then it can take 4-6 years to become a cardiovascular nurse.
 This depends on multiple factors, like whether you pursue a two-year ADN or a four-year BSN and whether you enroll in these programs full- or part-time.
 In addition, although cardiac nurses need a minimum of two years working specifically in cardiovascular health before they can apply for certification, it sometimes takes longer to gain enough experience.

 How do cardiac nurses work with other healthcare professionals?

 Cardiovascular nurses sometimes work in teams with their fellow nurses.
 They also work under the direction of cardiologists and heart surgeons, assisting these physicians with complex medical tasks.